 It involves burning designs into a piece of wood using a specialized pen to provide heat to the surface.

 This technique allows you to add shade and dimension to wooden artwork.
-You can easily explore this hobby by purchasing a beginner’s kit that has all the necessary equipment to get started.
+You can easily explore this hobby by purchasing a beginner’s kit with all the necessary equipment.

 Teens who participate in this hobby need to exercise caution as you can burn yourself with the heat pen.